Great-grandmother’s Tattoos, 2025

 230 x 150 cm

-Digital illustration printed on cotton, hand-sewn, viscose fringes, hand-painted and carved wooden beam, and sewn by Jonas Jönsssn.
+Digital illustration printed on cotton, hand-sewn, viscose fringes, a hand-painted and carved wooden beam, and sewn by Jonas Jönsssn.

 Close up of the carpet